EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: The Library-EasyRL4Rec

 \subsection{Library Overview}

 The overall architecture of EasyRL4Rec is illustrated in Figure~\ref{fig:architecture}.
-The library is structured around four core modules: \texttt{Environment}, \texttt{Policy}, \texttt{StateTracker}, and \texttt{Collector}, each addressing distinct stages of the reinforcement learning interaction process.
-These modules build upon the foundations provided by the Gymnasium and Tianshou libraries.
+The library is composed of four core modules: \texttt{Environment}, \texttt{Policy}, \texttt{StateTracker}, and \texttt{Collector}, each addressing distinct stages of the reinforcement learning interaction process.
 The \texttt{Buffer} serves as a fundamental data structure for organizing raw data trajectories, while the \texttt{Trainer} and \texttt{Evaluator} act as executors, managing the entire process.
 In the following, we will delve into the designs of these core modules.
 The details of the training and evaluation pipeline can be found in Section 5.